-Flavours of old Darwin hit the road
+Flavours of Old Darwin Hit the Road

-CULINARY delights from a popular Darwin restaurant have become more accessible for Top End diners.
+Culinary delights from a popular Darwin restaurant have become more accessible for Top End diners.

 Aboriginal-owned Soul Essence on the Bay, located at the Cullen Bay Marina, recently purchased a food truck, providing a new mobile outlet to showcase unique dishes which reflect “the flavours of Old Darwin Town”.